Common Signs of Betrayal Trauma: Why You Feel Disoriented

 | Recovery | Resolved through communication and compromise. | Requires structured rebuilding of safety and self-trust. |

 For some people, emotional reactions decrease with time.
-For others, symptoms persist.
+For others, the signs keep showing up.

 You may notice: